mtlynch/mtlynch.io/content/posts/zfs-encrypted-backups/index.md

 ---
-title: "Back Up Encrypted ZFS Datasets without Unlocking It"
+title: "Back Up Encrypted ZFS Data without Unlocking It"
-date: 2022-07-05T20:37:27-04:00
+date: 2022-07-29T00:00:00-04:00
 ---

-I recently built my first [TrueNAS server](/budget-nas/), and I've been learning more about TrueNAS and ZFS.
+I recently [built my first TrueNAS server](/budget-nas/), so I've been learning neat tricks to do with TrueNAS and ZFS.
+Today, I want to tell you about backing up encrypted data.

 {{<gallery caption="My [homelab TrueNAS server](/budget-nas/)">}}
 {{<img src="all-parts.jpg" alt="Photo of NAS server parts in retail packaging" maxWidth="450px">}}
 {{<img src="completed-build.jpg" alt="Photo of completed server build" maxWidth="450px">}}
 {{</gallery>}}

 One of the neat features of ZFS is that you can make backups of encrypted data while it's still encrypted.

-ZFS is designed to back up to other ZFS systems, but what if you want to back up to a Windows system or cloud storage that knows nothing about ZFS?
-Then you have to do things a little bit more complicated, but I've got some scripts for you.
+The tricky part is that TrueNAS assumes you'll only ever back up to other TrueNAS system.
+If you're like me, and you want to back up your encrypted data to a generic cloud storage provider, you need to do a bit more work.

 ## Why back up encrypted data?

 I have some files that I access rarely but I still want to keep on an encrypted dataset.

 On my previous Synology NAS, there was no way to back up an encrypted volume.
 If files were on an encrypted volume, the data was completely inaccessible to anything until you unlocked it.
-That meant that whenever the drive is locked, I can't update my backups for that volume.
 For most of my data, that's okay, but what about volumes I access infrequently?

 TrueNAS is better!
-You can take snapshots of an encrypted dataset and even replicate an encrypted dataset to another server without ever decrypting the data.
+You can make full and incremental backups even when the dataset is encrypted and locked.
 This seemed like a great way for me to maintain backups of data I wanted to back up without having to decrypt it all the time.

+I use [restic](https://restic.readthedocs.io/) and [resticpy](https://github.com/mtlynch/resticpy) to back up my data to cloud storage, so I needed a way for restic to access my encrypted ZFS backups.
 It took a bit of tinkering and creating manual scripts, but I got it working.

-## Trying to back up encrypted datasets through TrueNAS
+## Trying to back up encrypted datasets through TrueNAS (the wrong way)

 To demonstrate what I'm trying to do, I created a dataset called `diary-entries`.